iswunistuttgart/awesome-opcua/README.md

 ## Tutorials

-- [From modelling to execution – OPC UA Information Model Tutorial](https://opcua.rocks/from-modelling-to-execution-opc-ua-information-model-tutorial/) - Complete walkthrough from creating a custom OPC UA information model, compiling this model into an OPC UA `NodeSet2.xml` file, and then using the `open62541` OPC UA stack to create a running OPC UA server.
+- `depublished` ~~[From modelling to execution – OPC UA Information Model Tutorial](https://opcua.rocks/from-modelling-to-execution-opc-ua-information-model-tutorial/) - Complete walkthrough from creating a custom OPC UA information model, compiling this model into an OPC UA `NodeSet2.xml` file, and then using the `open62541` OPC UA stack to create a running OPC UA server.~~
-- [Visualizing OPC UA Information Model using Graphviz](https://opcua.rocks/visualizing-opc-ua-information-model-using-graphviz/) - Tutorial on how to use Graphviz to visualize OPC UA Information Models.
+- `depublished` ~~[Visualizing OPC UA Information Model using Graphviz](https://opcua.rocks/visualizing-opc-ua-information-model-using-graphviz/) - Tutorial on how to use Graphviz to visualize OPC UA Information Models.~~
 - (WIP) [OPC UA Tutorials](https://github.com/AndreasHeine/opcua-tutorial) - Tutorial for [opcua-asyncio](https://github.com/FreeOpcUa/opcua-asyncio)

 ## Contribute